Poll says Labour's Jacinda Ardern most popular PM in a century; National on the ropes

 Most of the Reid Research poll was conducted prior to last week's Budget, and takes into account public sentiment in the final days of the level three lockdown.

-Ardern's decision to put the country into lockdown also got massive public support - almost 92 per cent of voters said it was the right calll, including 84 per cent of National Party supporters.
-The lockdown decision was supported by National at the time, although Bridges subsequently urged for a swifter lifting of the level three restrictions.
+Ardern's decision to put the country into lockdown also got massive public support - almost 92 per cent of voters said it was the right call, including 84 per cent of National Party supporters.
+The lockdown decision was supported by National at the time, although Bridges subsequently urged for a swifter lifting of the level 3 restrictions.

 The poll result is a significant change in fortunes for the National Party, which was sitting at 43.3 per cent in the most recent Reid Research poll in February this year – slightly ahead of Labour.